Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

-Since line flows $f$ depend on the injection at every node, the computation of $\PTDF^z$ requires an estimation of how changes in net-position $np$ are distributed to changes in net injections $I$.
-Assuming that the difference between forecasted net-position in the basecase and the realized net-position in the market phase is small, the set of generators that will serve this difference by ``shifting'' their production levels can be anticipated.
-The resulting nodal contribution to net-position changes is formally captured in vector $\GSK\in\mathbb{R}^{n\times z}$ that maps a change $\Delta np$ in net-positions to a change in nodal injections $\Delta I$ such that
+Since line flows $f$ depend on the injection at every node, the computation of $\zPTDF$ requires an estimation of how changes in net position $\NPvec$ are distributed to changes in net injections $I$.

+Assuming that the difference between forecasted net position in the basecase and the realized net position in the market phase is small, the set of generators that will serve this difference by ``shifting'' their production levels can be anticipated.
+The resulting nodal contribution to net position changes is formally captured in matrix $\GSK\in\mathbb{R}^{N\times Z}$ that maps a change $\Delta\!\NPvec$ in net positions to a change in nodal injections $\Delta \bm{I}$ such that